Haemophilus influenzae: Penicillin binding proteins

-Penicillin binding proteins (PBPs) contain penicillin binding domains are involved in peptidoglycan metabolism, which makes up the cell wall, to give bacterial cells rigidity.
-Beta-lactams are used in antibiotics that bind to PBPs, in order to target peptidoglycan synthesis.
-Some isolates of H. Influenzae have contained modified PBPs that resist beta-lactam action by producing beta-lactamases.
+Penicillin binding proteins (PBPs) catalyze steps in peptidoglycan metabolism.
+They carry out essential processes needed to build and modify the cell wall.
+These proteins are the targets blocked by penicillin and other beta-lactam antibiotics that bind to PBPs, hence their name.
+Some antibiotic-resistant isolates of H. Influenzae contain modified PBPs that resist beta-lactam action by producing beta-lactamases to degrade these antibiotics.
 This resistance is likely due to a N526K mutation, or R517H substitution in conjunction with another unknown mutation.
 The R517H substitution alone did not have a lower affinity for penicillin, and therefore cannot cause resistance alone.
 Beta-lactamase emergence in the 1970s caused the therapy for severe cases of H. influenzae to be changed from ampicillin to cephalosporins, however further resistance to cephalosporins has occurred due to changes in the transpeptidase domain of penicillin binding protein 3 (PBP3).